sftcd/openssl/esnistuff/haproxy.md

 # Notes on building/integrating with haproxy

+## May 2023 rebuild...

+I just updated the current code (i.e. without rebasing with upstream) to handle recent ECH API tweaks.

 ## March 2023 rebase...

 These are the updated notes from 20230315 for haproxy with ECH.